China state-backed developers Greenland, Sino-Ocean in debt payment trouble

 The market is watching whether it will be able to repay an offshore coupon due later this month.

-For Shanghai-based Greenland, the first state-backed developer to extend debt payments last year, it has failed to make a payment for the 6.75 per cent June 2024 bond with an outstanding $432 million.
+Shanghai-based Greenland, the first state-backed developer to extend debt payments last year, has failed to make a payment for its 6.75 per cent June 2024 bond with an outstanding $432 million.

-HSBC, trustee for the bond, notified holders on July 14 of an event of default because the developer did not pay the 5 per cent amortization worth 22.5 million on due day, and the non-payment continued for the next seven days, according to Debtwire, who first reported about the default.
+HSBC, the trustee for the bond, notified holders on July 14 of an event of default because the developer did not pay the 5 per cent amortization worth $22.5 million on the due date, and the non-payment continued for the next seven days, according to Debtwire, which first reported about the default.

 Sino-Ocean said it will publish details in future statements.